Fire Ban in Effect Read More >

 • If the funding raised through land sales exceeds the purchase price, which community improvements should be prioritized.

-Public Engagement Opportunities
+Upcoming Public Engagement

 The purchase price is $8.5 million.
-The acquisition will be funded through the sale of up to 10% of the land for housing, with the Town acting as the initial developer by subdividing the lands and establishing development guidelines in consultation with the community.
+The purchase will be funded through the sale of up to 10% of the land for housing, with the Town acting as the initial developer by subdividing the lands and establishing development guidelines in consultation with the community.

 To contact the Town with questions or inquiries related to this project, please use the Public Inquiry Form.